Share

 4. Build credit even without a credit card.

-5. Consider a secured credit card.
+5. Is a secured credit card right for you?

 What if you do want a credit card, but you don’t qualify for one just yet?
-A secured credit card may be right for you.
-A secured credit card is backed by a cash deposit, typically equal to the amount of your credit limit.
-Secured cards offer many of the benefits of a traditional credit card, but they’re often available to people with lower credit scores.
+A secured credit card is backed by a cash deposit, typically equal to the amount of your credit limit, and they offer many of the benefits of a traditional credit card.

 A secured credit card can be a great option for building your credit — especially if you’re new to credit or are trying to rebuild after some financial mistakes.
-When you use that card responsibly over time, consistently making on-time payments, and manage other factors that go into building your credit report and score, your smart credit habits can give your score a healthy boost.

 Building great credit may take time, but the path you take doesn’t have to be complicated.
 By following a few simple rules consistently, you can makeover your relationship with debt.
 When you do, you’ll pave the way to a financially healthy future.